 C.S.
 Lewis once said, "No one ever told me that grief felt so like fear."

-Every day from February 17, 2017, the day of my nakba (catastrophe), has been full of fear with grief becoming almost muscle memory.
+Every day from February 17, 2017, the day of my Naqba (catastrophe), has been full of fear, with grief becoming almost muscle memory.

-But grief tells me it’s still too soon; that it isn’t prepared to leave; that I will make the same mistakes all over again.
-It wants to stay and so reminds me of all my nakba’s lies and accusations: unambition; youth; financial instability; inconstancy.
+But grief tells me it's still too soon, that it isn't prepared to leave, that I will make the same mistakes all over again.
+It wants to stay and reminds me of all my Naqba's lies and accusations: unambition, youth, financial instability, inconstancy.

 Grief hopes to delay its displacement by convincing me that I am and always was unworthy of anything significant.
 In its haste, it forgets that all lies are born from some truth, and I have lived long enough to tell the difference.